-How Many Chances Does the Offense get to Reach the First Down?
+How Many Chances Does The Offense Get To Reach A First Down In Football?

 First Down Chances

-If the offense fails to travel the 10 yards (gets to a first down) in all tries and gets to the fourth down, it either has to turn the ball over to the other team by punting or attempting a field goal.
+If the offense fails to travel the 10 yards and gets to the fourth down, it either has to turn the ball over to the other team by punting or attempt a field goal.
 In some cases, teams choose to use the fourth down to try a passing or running play again, but that comes at the risk of giving the opponent a better field position if they don’t travel the needed distance in that fourth and last chance.